adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "That’s it, exactly; by means of the Magic Belt."

 "Then," said the Wizard, "you will be saved, little Dorothy; and I am very glad of it.
-The rest of us will die here cheer- fully."
+The rest of us will die here cheerfully."

 "I won’t die cheerfully!" protested the kitten.
 Dorothy laughed.

 "I can easily save you all," she promised, "when I am in the Land of Oz."

 "How?" they asked.